 The people over at Google are pulling out all the stops when it comes to showing their attitude towards regulatory compliance and implemented a Cookie Consent window several months ago.
 When you click through to “See Details,” users see a video explaining cookies in a way the general public can understand, and they provide further resources on what they are doing to protect your data.
-Nice work, Google!
+Nice work on this invaluable digital marketing resource, Google!

-Cookie Consent by Insite is a UK-based organization that, you guessed it, provides cookie consent tracking guidelines (including customizable code for your own consent box) as well as other on site usability notifications.
-When a user looks to “Learn More,” they are sent to https://cookiesandyou.com/ which, similar to the content provided by Google, avoids using legalese and presents the information in terms everyone can understand.
+Cookie Consent by Insite is a UK-based organization that, you guessed it, provides cookie consent tracking guidelines for digital marketers (including customizable code for your own consent box) and audiences. as well as other on-site usability notifications.
+When a user looks to “Learn More,” they are sent to https://cookiesandyou.com/ which, while similar to the content provided by Google, avoids using legalese and presents the information in terms everyone can understand.
 In fact, they even claim they made the website so their Mums could understand what cookies are.
 How sweet.

 Cookiebot is a Danish organization that was specifically created for GDPR compliance.
 They have the biggest User Consent box we’ve ever seen.
 While this is informative, it could also be overwhelming for the common user when various types of cookies are displayed that the user may have never heard of, like that 29-day Rubicon Project cookie we noticed!
 Here’s an expanded view of the consent box: